dcoolsam/WithIntelligence/README.md

 # Test Automation Framework

-Test automation framework using Playwright with Python with and pytest for testing web applications.
+Test automation framework using Playwright with Python and pytest for testing web applications.

 ## Features and Details of the framework
-- **Page Object Model**: uses this design pattern
+- **Page Object Model**: uses page object model as a design pattern
-- **Configurable Parameter**: You can decide which browser to use, Headed/Headless, Which Test Enviornment (Dev,QA,Staging,Prod) to run tests against, etc
+- **Configurable Parameter**: You can decide which browser to use, Headed/Headless, Which Test Environment (Dev,QA,Staging,Prod) to run tests against, etc
 - **Auto Retry-ability**: Runs failed tests cases again (configurable as to how many times)
 - **Logging**: Logs for each runs are generated
 - **Reporting**: HTML report available for the run
 - **Screenshots**: Screenshots are taken for failed tests
-- **Credentials**: Credentials are pushed to git, instead stored in .env file
+- **Credentials**: Credentials are NOT pushed to git(by design), instead stored in .env file

 ## Project Structure